-Middleweight Ishe Smith is lining up his maiden bout after signing a promotional deal with Prizefight last week and admits that inactivity had made him angry at the sport he loves as he found it hard to stay active within boxing.
+Middleweight Ishe Smith is lining up his maiden bout after signing a promotional deal with Prizefight last week.
+He admits that inactivity had made him angry at the sport he loves, as he found it hard to stay active within boxing.

-Smith, at 33, still has plenty of fights left in the tank, but had a blank 2011 and in all has fought just four times in almost three years.
-‘Sugar Shay’ is now planning a busy coming year with his new contract and intends to seek out opportunities from 154lb to 160lbs in the coming months.
+Smith, at 33, still has plenty of fights left in the tank but had a blank 2011 and, in all has fought just four times in almost three years.
+‘Sugar Shay’ is planning a busy coming year with his new contract and intends to seek opportunities from 154lb to 160lbs in the coming months.

-“I am hoping to fight thre times this year and I will be campaigning at 160, although I can still make 154 and whatever brings me the best opportunity will be where I start,” Smith told World Boxing News.
+“I am hoping to fight three times this year, and I will be campaigning at 160, although I can still make 154, and whatever brings me the best opportunity will be where I start,” Smith told World Boxing News.

 “I think the sky’s the limit with Prizefight Promotions.
-I think we could get a title shot this year and the fact that I can fight 160lb or 154lb makes the options a lot better for us.
+We could get a title shot this year, and the fact that I can fight 160lb or 154lb makes the options a lot better for us.

 “I am just really blessed.
-God has really watched out for me and I had no idea this was all going to happen.
-2012 has been great thus far with having a son due next month and then I’m returning to the ring.
+God has watched out for me, and I had no idea this would happen.
+2012 has been great thus far with having a son due next month, and then I’m returning to the ring.

-“I’m excited and glad God touched this whole situation and to Brian Young and the whole Prizefight staff – I’m grateful for all of them.
+“I’m excited and glad God touched this whole situation, and to Brian Young and the entire Prizefight staff – I’m grateful for all of them.
 I won’t let them down or myself.
 I have to fight mad and fight hard.
-I deserve better out of this game and I am mad at her right now.
+I deserve better out of this game, and I am angry at her right now.

-“All my opponents will feel my anger and I know my fights have to be great fights.
-I’ve challenged myself to put the best Ishe out there for the fans and I promise I will do it,” he added.
+“All my opponents will feel my anger, and I know my fights have to be great.
+I’ve challenged myself to put the best Ishe out there for the fans, and I promise I will do it,” he added.

-Smith had been involved in a war of words with up and comer Peter ‘Kid Chocolate’ Quillin in 2011 and it will be interesting to see if he can position himself in with a chance of fighting 26-0 prospect, who seems only one or two fights away from a world title shot.
+Smith had been involved in a war of words with up-and-comer Peter ‘Kid Chocolate’ Quillin in 2011, and it will be interesting to see if he can position himself in with a chance of fighting a 26-0 prospect, who seems only one or two fights away from a world title shot.